The TGG Interview

 Following his playing career, Lodigiani scouted for the White Sox, discovering or signing players such as Dave Frost, Rusty Kuntz, Jack McDowell, Rich Morales and Ken Williams.
 He also coached for the Cleveland Indians and Kansas City Athletics, and eventually gained induction into the Pacific Coast League Hall of Fame in 2006.

-I interviewed the 91-year old Lodigiani at his home in Napa, California.
+I interviewed the 91-year old Lodigiani at his home in Napa, California in 2007.
+He passed away a year later.

 As told to Ed Attanasio, This Great Game